chef/chef-web-docs/chef_master/source/resource_windows_workgroup.rst

 ``password``
    **Ruby Type:** String

    The password for the local administrator user.
+Required if using the user property.

 ``reboot``
    **Ruby Type:** Symbol | **Default Value:** ``:immediate``